 Students may receive credit demonstrated by formal service school training programs and off-duty educational activities in the Armed Forces if it applies to their program of study.
-Such trainings may include basic training, military service school recommendations by the American Council on Education (ACE), and the U.S. Armed Forced Institute correspondence courses.
+Such trainings may include basic training,

 Students should request military transcripts either through the Joint Services Transcript or the Community College of the Air Force so these can be reviewed for applicable credit.
 Students requesting Veteran's Educational Assistance are required to have all previous post-secondary educational experience evaluated in order to be eligible for benefits.